arseneyr/wasm-media-encoders/README.md

 # wasm-media-encoders

-The LAME MP3 and Ogg Vorbis audio encoders, compiled to lean, mean WebAssembly and ready for use in the browser or Node.
+The LAME MP3 and Ogg Vorbis audio encoders, compiled to minimal WebAssembly and ready for use in the browser or Node.

 ## Why?